usnistgov/fipy/examples/levelSet/electroChem/README.txt

 This process has been demonstrated to depend critically on the inclusion of additives in the electrolyte.
-Recent publications propose Curvature Enhanced Accelerator Coverage (CEAC) as the mechanism behind the superfilling process |citeDamascene|.
+Recent publications propose Curvature Enhanced Accelerator Coverage (CEAC) as the mechanism behind the superfilling process [NIST:damascene:2001]_.
 In this mechanism, molecules that accelerate local metal deposition displace molecules that inhibit local metal deposition on the metal/electrolyte interface.
 For electrolytes that yield superconformal filling of fine